meshstyles/meshstyles/README.md

 ### Hi there 👋
 This is my personal github with mostly personal and uni projects

-I'm always working on something in
+I'm always working on something or learning something new
-- bash
-- nodejs
-- java

 What I'm good at
 - finding solutions